-- The communication cycle involve different element working together to transmit a message. - It starts with a sender acting as the source, encoding information into words or pictures. - The encoded information forms a message transmitted through a channel to the receiver. - The receiver decodes the information and responds with a reply, action, or inaction. - ❖ Feedback from the receiver completes the stage of the communication cycle.
+- The communication cycle involves different elements working together to transmit a message. - It starts with a sender acting as the source, encoding information into words or pictures.

+- The encoded information forms a message transmitted through a channel to the receiver. - The receiver decodes the information and responds with a reply, action, or inaction. - Feedback from the receiver completes the stages of the communication cycle.